What are Essential Oils?

 - If you prepare the plants carefully, then you will create top quality as a hobby, because it is only if you make essential oils and hydrosols yourself that the complete ingredients of the plants are present in the oil and hydrosol.
 Bought aromatic oils are distilled again and purified after being made, and as a result part of the ingredients are separated.
 In contrast to homemade herbal water, bought hydrosol is highly diluted with water, or the stills used only produce weak hydrosols.

-- Making essential oils and hydrosols yourself is a hobby that leads to many experiments and is therefore simply a lot of fun.
+- Make your own essential oil is a hobby that leads to many experiments and is therefore simply a lot of fun.

 - The yield of essential oils and hydrosols is very high when you do it yourself.

 So how does distilling essential oils and hydrosols work?
 Can anyone make aromatic oils and scented waters?
-What exactly do you have to bear in mind when distilling herbs?
+What exactly do you have to bear in mind and how to make essential oils from herbs?

 Legal situation for steam distillation